LouisJackman/volatile_thunk/content/posts/2018/08/25/syntax-highlighting-and-remote-code-execution-why-developers-are-an-easy-target/post.md

 British town centre at 2am, brazenly `eval`ing content from Pastebin.
-While I applaud the quick responses of the teams backing these compromised OSS projects, a job they do for free in their spare time lest we forget, what does it say about the impact of a sophisticated, stealthy compromise from at adversary worth their salt?
+While I applaud the quick responses of the teams backing these compromised OSS projects, a job they do for free in their spare time lest we forget, what does it say about the impact of a sophisticated, stealthy compromise from an adversary worth their salt?

 What about one that doesn't force push over the version control history,